Cracked Security: Why a Cracked VPN Could Cost You

 No, cracked VPNs are not safe.
 They can be a hotbed of malware that may slip past your antivirus software and ruin the functionality of your device.

 Even if the cracked VPN isn’t loaded with malicious code, it can be a hacked version of another user’s legitimate software that could boot you or lock you out with an update or password change.
-At its very best, you’ll be using a VPN with no software updates and no support, so eventually it will become a security issue.
+At its very best, you’ll be using a VPN with no software updates and no support, which can become a security issue.

 It may be tempting to use a cracked VPN, but it just isn’t worth it.
 There are plenty of options for free or low-cost VPN services that are a better alternative to using illegally acquired software.
 Remember, at the end of the day, using pirated software is still just plain and simple theft.